Leroymilo/FurnitureFramework/doc/Furniture.md

 Note: this will create as many separate Furniture as offsets are given, but all their properties will be identical, including their Display Name.
 However, you can use the `{{RectVariant}}` token in the Display Name field so that it will be replaced with the variant key (see the `cat_statue` Furniture in the Example Pack).

 Note 2: you can also use a list of Source Rect Offsets instead of a dictionary but the `{{RectVariant}}` token will be empty.

+### Description

+The description of the Furniture that will be displayed in the game.
+If this is not set, the game will use one of the default descriptions that depends on the [placement restriction](#placement-restriction) of the Furniture (like vanilla Furniture have).

 ### Animation